 OVERVIEW As part of the Action Centre’s Recreation Energy Conservation Program, the City of Grand Prairie completed an installation of…

-As part of the Action Centre’s Recreation Energy Conservation Program, the Town of Rocky Mountain House completed an installation of two 35 kW combined heat and power (CHP) units and installed two new 800,000 BTU boilers.
+As part of the Action Centre’s Recreation Energy Conservation Program, the Municipal District of Greenview completed an installation of a 150 kW natural gas combined heat and power (CHP) unit.

 What is CHP?